 Plinth beam is the type of beam that is provided at the plinth level of the structure.
 It refers to the horizontal structural element that connects the columns thereby preventing the buckling of the column.

 The primary objectives of providing the plinth beam in structures are:

 a.
 To prevent the ingress of dampness in the structure.

 c.
-To transfer the incoming load from the superstructure evenly to the underlying soil.
+To transfer the incoming load from the superstructure evenly to the foundation below.

 It has also been found that the plinth beams tend to reduce the length of the columns and thus reduce their slenderness ratio and the effective length.